JetBrains/intellij-sdk-docs/basics/architectural_overview/virtual_file.md

 The VFS is built incrementally, by scanning the file system up and down starting from the project root.
 New files appearing in the file system are detected by VFS _refreshes_.
 A refresh operation can be initiated programmatically using (`VirtualFileManager.getInstance().refresh()` or `VirtualFile.refresh()`).
 VFS refreshes are also triggered whenever file system watchers receive file system change notifications (available on the Windows and Mac operating systems).

-As a plugin developer, you may want to invoke a VFS refresh if you need to access a file that has just been created by an external tool through IntelliJ IDEA APIs.
+As a plugin developer, you may want to invoke a VFS refresh if you need to access a file that has just been created by an external tool through the IntelliJ Platform APIs.

 ## How long does a virtual file persist?